Jane Austen Ball Weekend

 An English Country dance weekend in Rochester, NY including a Regency period Ball, an experienced dance, practice sessions, and good food!
 We have a printable flyer with registration form.

 Co-sponsored by Country Dancers of Rochester and the Rochester Region of the Jane Austen Society of North America.

-March 15, 22 & 29, April 12 & 19: Ball preparatory sessions, 3:30—5:30 pm, at our regular English dance location. $5 per class.
-Newcomers to English dancing are urged to attend one of the first two classes; the basics will not be taught at the later ones.
+March 15, 22 & 29, April 12 & 18: Ball preparatory sessions, 3:30—5:30 pm, at our regular English dance location. $5 per class.
+Newcomers to English dancing are urged to attend the first two classes; the basics will not be taught at the later ones.
 Potluck dinner to follow; consider staying and attending our regular beginner friendly dances in the evening (except Mar.
 29, when there is no evening dance, and April 18, which is a Saturday).

 6:30 – 9:30 PM: Experienced English dance.
 An evening of challenging but rewarding dances and old favorites, not limited to the Regency period.
 Solid familiarity with English country dancing assumed — basic figures will not be taught and walk-throughs will be minimal.

 2:00—5:30 PM: the Ball, at the same location, with sumptuous refreshments mid-way.

 6:00 PM: an informal dinner at a local restaurant for as many as will.
 You can sign up at the review session.

 Jane Austen Ball Dance Program